WordPress Gallery Block Images With Captions Are Blurry

 }

-This did remove the blur but left the white captions without a sufficiently dark transparent background.
-This meant the captions would be difficult to view even for website visitors with good eyesight.
+Applying this code removed the blur but left the white captions without a sufficiently dark transparent background, making them difficult to read even for website visitors with good eyesight.

 WordPress gallery block images with blurry images